Alex Castellanos (baseball): San Diego Padres

 On October 23, 2013, Castellanos was traded to the Boston Red Sox in exchange for outfielder Jeremy Hazelbaker.
-On December 12, 2013, he was designated for assignment in order to make room for Mike Napoli on the roster.
-On December 23, 2013, he was claimed off waivers by the Texas Rangers.
-The Rangers designated him for assignment on March 5 to make room for Joe Saunders.
-On March 7, 2014, he was claimed off waivers by the San Diego Padres.
-He was designated for assignment on April 25, 2014.
-Castellanos cleared waivers this time and was ultimately outrighted to Triple-A El Paso.
+On December 12, he was designated for assignment in order to make room for Mike Napoli on the roster.
+On December 23, Castellanos was claimed off waivers by the Texas Rangers.
+The Rangers designated him for assignment on March 5, 2014, in order to make room for Joe Saunders.
+On March 7, Castellanos was claimed off waivers by the San Diego Padres.
+He was designated for assignment by San Diego on April 25.
+Castellanos cleared waivers this time and was ultimately sent outright to the Triple–A El Paso Chihuahuas.

 New York Mets

-On November 11, 2014, the Mets signed Castellanos to a minor league deal with an invite to spring training.
+On November 11, 2014, the New York Mets signed Castellanos to a minor league contract that included an invitation to spring training.

 Yomiuri Giants

-On July 28, 2015, Castellanos joined Yomiuri Giants in Tokyo as an outfielder and the 93 shirt number.
+On July 28, 2015, Castellanos joined Yomiuri Giants of Nippon Professional Baseball (NPB) as an outfielder and was given the number 93.

 Colorado Rockies

-On December 28, 2015, Castellanos signed a minor league deal with the Colorado Rockies.
+On December 28, 2015, Castellanos signed a minor league contract with the Colorado Rockies.
+He played in 49 games for the Triple–A Albuquerque Isotopes, hitting .299/.364/.482 with six home runs and 25 RBI.
+Castellanos elected free agency following the season on November 7, 2016.

 Baltimore Orioles

-On January 24, 2017, Castellanos signed a minor league deal with the Baltimore Orioles.
-He elected free agency on November 6, 2017.
+On January 24, 2017, Castellanos signed a minor league contract with the Baltimore Orioles organization.
+In 25 games for the Triple–A Norfolk Tides, Castellanos hit .141/.212/.256 with 2 home runs and 5 RBI.
+He elected free agency following the season on November 6.

 Somerset Patriots

 On March 21, 2018, Castellanos signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
-He became a free agent following the 2018 season.
+In 25 games for Somerset, he slashed .272/.327/.424 with four home runs and 17 RBI.
+Castellanos became a free agent following the 2018 season.